RgbTrouw/Qs-Messenger/README.md

 A workaround for creating a Windows connection might have been found, so we might be happy to provide an update / patch this following period.

-It is merely an intermediary solution to allow general public, basic testing of the app and it requires a bit of network architecture adaptation.
+It is merely an intermediary solution to allow general public testing of the app and it requires a bit of network architecture adaptation.

 *** Latest Update ***